 Did you know?

 - Philanthropic donations make a real difference to the experience and opportunities we can provide to students, as well as to the breadth and impact of our research.
-In 2015/16 the University received more than £2.5m from philanthropic donations.
-This included income from the Annual Fund which, in 2015/16, funded 18 projects ranging from the purchase of sports equipment to the provision of student hardship grants.
-For more information see Supporting Surrey 2015/16 (PDF).
+In 2016/17 the University raised £3.1m in philanthropic donations.
+This included income from the Chancellor’s Appeal, launched in 2016/17 to mark the University’s 50th anniversary.

 Where the money goes